rwnx/pynonymizer/README.md

 * Requires extra dependencies: install package `pynonymizer[mssql]`
 * MSSQL >= 2008
 * Due to backup/restore limitations, you must be running pynonymizer on the *same server* as the database engine.
-* Database must be running on Windows, due to complexities when moving files around during restore.
 * A backup in `.bak` format

 # Getting Started